-- It expects its VAT-taxable sales to be more than the £85,000 VAT threshold in the next 30-day period.
+- It expects its taxable turnover to be more than the £85,000 VAT threshold in the next 30-day period.

-- The business had taxable sales of more than £85,000 during the last 12 months -this means the value of what’d be VAT-applicable sales did go over £85,000 in the previous twelve months.
+- The business had VAT taxable turnover of more than £85,000 during the last 12 months -this means the value of what’d be VAT-applicable sales did go over £85,000 threshold in the previous twelve months.

 Other instances where you may register

 A business might also need to register in some other cases.
 It depends on the kind of goods or services it sells and where it sells them.
 Certain sales of goods or services are not subject to VAT.